IntelliHome/IntelliHome-Plugin-Wikipedia/README.md

 # DESCRIPTION

-IH::Plugin::Wikipedia is a wikipedia plugin that enables searches on wikipedia by calling "Wikipedia <term>" on the interfaces supported by Google@Home
+IntelliHome::Plugin::Wikipedia is a wikipedia plugin that enables searches on wikipedia by calling "Wikipedia <term>" on the interfaces supported by Google@Home

 ## METHODS